GA-BEWD-2014/BEWD-2014/14_Starting/instr_exercise_notes.md

 *	Note that students struggle most with how to start.
 They have an idea and are eager to begin, but don't know how to approach building.

 *	Throughout the course we've given them specific task.
 However when coding your own project, this is a little different.
 If you do not agree with this approach to building an app, please feel free to teach students your way.
-This most important take away from this lesson is that students have guidance on how to begin an app.
+The most important take away from this lesson is that students have guidance on how to begin an app.

 #Rapid Prototype Your App